+RIGHTEOUS Vs. MISGUIDED ANGER

-Righteous Vs. Misguided Anger Know The Difference
+Know The Difference

-We live in a culture that simultaneously promotes Angry Responses while at the same time rewards Keeping Cool at all costs.
+We live in a culture that simultaneously promotes Angry Responses while at the same time rewards Submission.
 Twitter, YouTube and nightly news reports are filled with Angry Videos that have millions of views.
 We see on a daily basis some politician with crocodile tears foisting some new victimhood narrative.

-At the same time, real injustice with life and death consequences is being dealt with lukewarm conviction.
-More so, real Discipline is being ignored altogether because a Righteous Anger has been muffled, stifled, suppressed, repressed, throttled and otherwise choked out of existence.
+At the same time, real injustice with life and death consequences like Abortion is being ignored entirely.
+More so, needed discipline and accountability is being disregarded altogether because a Righteous Anger has been stifled, suppressed, repressed, throttled and otherwise choked out of existence through the Cancel Culture.